Maléku language: Vowels

+Maleku has five phonemic vowel qualities, all of which occur in two different lengths, short and long, totalling 10 vowel phonemes.

 Vowel notes

 Sánchez (1984) affirms that the vowel system of the Maleku is similar to Spanish (apart from length contrast); he cites some words with unlike VV sequences but is unclear if these are single nuclei or V.V.

 Smith Sharp (1979) argues for V.V with an optional desyllabification of high vowels to approximants [w, j], in agreement with Costenla Umaña (1983).

 Stress

 Sánchez (1984) argues that stress is contrastive.
 The examples given suggest there may be role for morphological structure and vowel length in predicting stress placement.
-Smith Sharp (1979: 42) states "En maleku, hay una sola oposición de acento.
-Cada palabra tiene por los menos un acento primario que no es predecible en palabras de dos o más sílabas."
+Smith Sharp (1979: 42) states En maleku, hay una sola oposición de acento.
+Cada palabra tiene por los menos un acento primario que no es predecible en palabras de dos o más sílabas.
+"In Maleku, there is only one accent opposition.
+Every word has at least one primary accent, which is not predictable in words of two or more syllables."

 Consonants

 The traditional consonant system of the Maleku includes fifteen phonemes:

 Consonant notes

 Sánchez (1984) reports /t/ as 'dental-alveolar' and other coronals as 'alveolar'.
 Contrast between /ɬ, x/ appears to be in process of being lost in favor of /x/ (Costenla Umaña 1983).
 Influence from Spanish has added voiced stops and /ɲ/ to the modern colloquial language; these are not included in the inventories of Sánchez (1984), Smith Sharp (1983) or in the text counts of Krohn (2017).
 Costenla Umaña (1983) excludes them from his 'heritage inventory'.